 What did Outdoorstype do with carp?

 Outdoorstype made a Facebook inspired fried carp belly salad in the bush.
-The reality of filleting carp, is that carp belly is about five percent of the fish.
-The boneless white flesh from around there is eating quality.
-Simply cut the large fillets either side (for filleting methods click here) from the fish before gutting them, it’s easier that way.
+The reality of filleting carp is that carp belly is about five percent of the fish.
+The boneless white flesh from around the belly is great eating.
+Simply cut the large fillets either side (for filleting methods click here) from the fish before gutting them.
+It’s easier that way.
 Be careful to get as much of the belly from around the rib cage as you can.
 Flip the fillets over and skin the fillet, taking the scales along with the skin!
 Too easy!
-Trim the fillets down to just the lower white belly portion.
-Throw the rest away responsibly.
+Trim the fillets down to just the lower white belly portion and throw the rest away responsibly.

 Carp Belly Salad – Ingredients.